mlcommons/cm4abtf/docs/test-abtf-model/README-cuda.md

 ## Feedback

-Join MLCommons discord or get in touch with developer: gfursin@cknowledge.org
+Join MLCommons discord or get in touch with developers: Radoyeh Shojaei and Grigori Fursin